kore4lyf/notes/bsv_blockchain_notes/GoLang.md

 **Rune is an alias for int32**.
 It is an UTF-8 encoded code point.
 When is this type useful?
 One example is when you’re iterating over characters in a string.
 You could loop over each byte

+#### Complex Numbers
+Go has native support for complex numbers.
+To use them you need a variable of type **complex128** (64 bit real and imaginary parts) or **complex64*" (32 bit real and imaginary parts).
+Complex numbers are written as re + imI, where re is the real part, im is the imaginary part and I, is the literal I (√-1).

 #### Booleans
 A boolean value (named after George Boole) is a special 1-bit integer type used to represent true and false (or on and off).
 Three logical operators are used with boolean
 values: